jedisct1/libsodium-doc/quickstart/README.md

 }
 ```

+## What is the difference between point releases and stable releases?

+Libsodium uses a two-tier versioning system.

+**Point releases** (like 1.0.18, 1.0.19, 1.0.20) are tagged when new features are added or significant changes are made.

+**Stable releases** happen more frequently between point releases.
+They fix compilation issues, improve documentation, and enhance performance while remaining fully compatible with their parent point release.
+They never introduce new features or breaking changes.

+If your application depends on a specific point release, you can safely apply stable updates without worrying about compatibility.
+This is valuable for enterprises that need continuous support without surprises.
+Of course, you can also choose to use only point releases if you prefer.

+If a security issue is discovered, it gets fixed in the stable branch of all supported versions, and a new point release follows shortly after.

+See the [Installation guide](../installation/README.md#versioning) for more details.

 ## Is libsodium cross-platform?

 Yes, a message can be encrypted in Python on a MIPS CPU, decrypted in JavaScript using Chrome on Windows, and its signature can then be verified by an iPhone app written in Swift.